dpc10ster/RJafroc/cran-comments.md

 # Reason for submission
 * This is an update to CRAN version 1.3.2 which installed with no errors, warnings, or notes (2020-03-06) on all platforms.
 The package is still passing all checks on all platforms (as of 2020-12-10).
 * This update (v2.0.1) includes includes many improvements to the code, some as a result of user-reported bugs and new feature requests, and others discovered during ongoing testing and code simplification since the last successful submission.
-* A non-functioning website was removed from the version originally submitted as 2.0.0.

 # Test environments